 Mariane Ibrahim is pleased to present You Begin to See the Signs, the gallery’s third solo exhibition with artist duo Mwangi Hutter.
 Opening March 4, 2025, the show coincides with Panafrica Across Chicago, a citywide initiative organized by the Art Institute of Chicago, celebrating the depth and range of artistic practices from across the African continent and its diasporas.

-With an oeuvre that spans performance, video, sound and installation, You Begin to See the Signs, marks a return to wood and stonework in Mwangi Hutter’s practice.
-Their current use of wood, stone, limestone, and granite reflects a focus on the cohesion of the four elements: earth, water, fire, and air – whose varied interactions birth distinct natural forms, each shaped by time and force.
-Attuned to these inherent rhythms and constraints of indigenous material, they approach creation as an act of listening and response, engaging both the body and the mind as they test the limits of strength and tension.
+With an oeuvre that spans performance, video, sound, photography and installation, You Begin to See the Signs marks a return to wood and stonework in Mwangi Hutter’s practice.
+Their current use of different types of wood and granite reflects a focus on the cohesion of the four elements: earth, water, fire, and air – whose varied interactions birth distinct natural forms, each shaped by time and force.
+Attuned to these inherent rhythms and constraints of locally sourced material, they approach creation as a performative act of listening and response, engaging both their body and mind as they test the material’s limits of strength and tension.

-As part of Project a Black Planet: The Art and Culture of Panafrica, Mwangi Hutter’s Static Drift, which was recently acquired into the permanent collection of the Art Institute of Chicago, will simultaneously be on view in the museum’s galleries at Regenstein Hall, until March 30, 2025.
+As part of Project a Black Planet: The Art and Culture of Panafrica, Mwangi Hutter’s photo work Static Drift (2021), which was recently acquired into the permanent collection of the Art Institute of Chicago, will simultaneously be on view in the museum’s galleries at Regenstein Hall, until March 30, 2025.

 You Begin to See the Signs will be on view at Mariane Ibrahim Chicago from March 4 - April 16, 2025.